Mangopay/mangopay2-ruby-sdk/README.md

 ## Usage

 ### Install
+* You can get yourself a [free sandbox account](https://www.mangopay.com/get-started/create-sandbox/) or sign up for a [production account](https://www.mangopay.com/get-started/submit-your-app/create-credentials/) (note that validation of your production account can take a few days, so think about doing it in advance of when you actually want to go live).

 * Install the gem by either running ```gem install mangopay``` or by adding it to your Gemfile ```gem 'mangopay'```

-* The Rails users will be happy to know that there is a new generator script that will help you configure your access to the Mangopay API version 2.
-Simply run ``rails generate mangopay:install CLIENT_ID CLIENT_NAME CLIENT_EMAIL``
-where CLIENT_ID is the id you will use to connect to the api and CLIENT_NAME is a full name that will be use to identify all communications between you and the Mangopay Team.

-* Otherwise, call ```MangoPay.configure``` in your script as shown in the snippet below.
+* Using the credential info from the signup process above, call ```MangoPay.configure``` in your script as shown in the snippet below.

 ### Examples